Gas pycnometer: precise measurement of the density of solid and porous materials

 For which matrices is the gas pycnometer suitable?

-The gas pycnometer is designed for the analysis of various solid matrices, whether dense, porous or powdered:
+The gas pycnometer is designed for the analysis of various solid matrices, whether dense, porous, or powdered:

-Main industrial applications of gas pycnometer
+Main industrial applications of the gas pycnometer

 The gas pycnometer is used in many industrial sectors to characterize the physical properties of materials: